Healthcare refunds

 Remuneration and agreements

-Care providers must state whether or not they will follow the negotiated tariffs.
+Health care providers must state whether or not they will follow the negotiated tariffs.

-• Some care providers follow the negotiated tariffs at some times but not others; they are ‘partially contracted’.
+• Some health care providers follow the negotiated tariffs at some times but not others; they are ‘partially contracted’.

 If you consult a contracted care provider (doctor, dentist, physiotherapist, etc.), you have a guarantee that you will only pay the official tariff.